-The bill titled "An Act Making Appropriations for Fiscal Year 2025" proposes a total appropriation of $2.45 billion gross and $947 million net to address critical budget needs in Massachusetts for FY25.
-Key allocations include $2.046 billion for the MassHealth program, $162.7 million for county sheriffs, $75 million for housing preservation, and $20 million for costs associated with hosting the 2026 World Cup.
-The bill also aims to enhance the state's financial resilience by proposing a $125 million deposit into the Stabilization Fund and creating a new Economic Resiliency and Federal Response Fund.
-Additionally, it includes provisions to improve government transparency and public health, such as allowing the Massachusetts Department of Public Health to decouple immunization recommendations from federal standards and updating the Medicaid program's Managed Care Organization assessment.
+The bill titled "An Act Making Appropriations for Fiscal Year 2025" proposes a total appropriation of $2.45 billion gross and $947 million net for the Commonwealth of Massachusetts, primarily to support the MassHealth program with an allocation of $2.046 billion.
+Other significant funding includes $162.7 million for county sheriffs, $75 million for housing preservation, and $20 million for costs related to the 2026 World Cup.
+The bill also establishes the Economic Resiliency and Federal Response Fund to prepare for future economic uncertainties and emphasizes building financial reserves.
+Additionally, it includes provisions aimed at enhancing government transparency and public health, such as allowing the Massachusetts Department of Public Health to decouple immunization recommendations from federal standards and updating the Medicaid program's Managed Care Organization assessment.

 Statutes affected: